 Serial interval

 Since we analyse influenza outbreak datasets in this study, we assume throughout that the (continuous) serial interval distribution is a gamma distribution with mean 0.37 weeks (2.6 days) and standard deviation 0.19 weeks (1.3 days) [32].
 While this estimate was derived from household data for pandemic influenza, we expect it to be approximately in line with the serial interval for seasonal influenza (i.e., a mean value of less than one week).
-It is therefore sufficient to demonstrate the application of our simulation-based method.
 Denoting the probability density function of the serial interval distribution by gx, then gx=gammax,2.34,6.30.

 We discretise this distribution into timesteps of length 1P weeks to obtain wP.
 To do this, we adapt the method used by Cori et al. [4] in which the serial interval distribution is discretised into timesteps of length one.
 Specifically, we set